Kindrad/Kenshi_IO_Continued/README.md

 + Added a Batch export option.
 When exporting multiple meshes you can optionally batch export them, they will be named according to the object name in Blender.
 + Added support for exporting alpha from main vertex color.
 (The older "alpha" secondary vertex color set still works)
 + Added different normal importing modes.
 Including edge-split recovery mode.
 Read tooltips for more details.
++ Added optional weight re-normalization on export.
+This is enabled by default.

 # Bugfixes compared to original:
 + Fixes bug when exporting multiple animations at once, animations no longer stack last frame of previous animation.